 Welcome to the psychology department website!
-We are eager to share all the exciting events, fantastic people and impressive accomplishments of our department.
-I hope you spend some time exploring our site and learning more about us.
+We are eager to share all the exciting events, fantastic people and impressive accomplishments of our department, so I hope you spend some time exploring our site and learning more about us.
 First, let me introduce the newest members of our esteemed faculty.
-Dr. Frank Golom (B.A., 2004) joins us as an assistant professor with expertise in social and organizational behavior.
+Dr. Frank Golom joins us as an assistant professor with expertise in social and organizational behavior.
 Dr. Golom will be teaching courses in industrial-organizational psychology at both the undergraduate and graduate levels, and conducts research on sociodemographic and sexual orientation diversity in the workplace.
-Dr. Mary Jo Coiro transitions to a new role in the department as an assistant professor, and will be teaching courses on psychological assessment and psychopathology, as well as continuing to supervise graduate students at the Loyola Clinical Centers.
-Dr. Coiro’s research focuses on the impact of maternal depression on children, adolescents, and young adults, as well as the prevention of psychopathology among at risk youth.
-Dr. La Keita Carter (Psy.D., 2009) joins the leadership team at the Loyola Clinical Centers as Psychology Division Director and clinical assistant professor in our department with expertise in diversity issues and a diverse background in teaching and counseling.
-Finally, we are delighted to have Dr. Denise Bike (M.S., 2008) join our department as a visiting affiliate assistant professor.
+Dr. Mary Jo Coiro transitions to a new role in the department as an assistant professor and will be teaching courses on psychological assessment and psychopathology, as well as continuing to supervise graduate students at the Loyola Clinical Centers.
+Dr. Coiro’s research focuses on the impact of maternal depression on children, adolescents and young adults, as well as the prevention of psychopathology among at risk youth.
+Dr. La Keita Carter joins the leadership team at the Loyola Clinical Centers as Psychology Division Director and clinical assistant professor in our department with expertise in diversity issues and a diverse background in teaching and counseling.
+We also are delighted to have Dr. Denise Bike join our department as a visiting affiliate assistant professor.
 Dr. Bike will be teaching a number of core graduate courses in the areas of psychotherapy, assessment, ethics, diversity and research methods.

 Chair, Department of Psychology